 Made up of a set of steps and triggers, the sales funnel facilitates decision-making regarding customer acquisition planning and structure

-Sales funnel is a representation of the steps that a potential customer goes through, from the first contact with the company to closing the sale.
-Typically a sales funnel (or pipeline) is divided into 3 stages: top of funnel (ToFu), middle of funnel (MoFu) and bottom of funnel (BoFu).
+The sales funnel is a representation of the steps that a potential customer goes through, from the first contact with the company to closing the sale.
+Typically a sales funnel (or pipeline) is divided into 3 stages: top of the funnel (ToFu), middle of the funnel (MoFu) and bottom of funnel (BoFu).

 Does your company already have a sales funnel?
 What are your steps and triggers?
 Is the funnel aligned with the shopping journey?

 In companies that work with Inbound Marketing, such as Resultados Digitais, this strategic model is usually shared between marketing and sales, with each area being responsible for specific steps.

 We are always monitoring and reviewing the funnel so that it is as effective as possible in converting Leads into customers.

 It is about this important tool that capitalsmart city islamabad will discuss next.

 Also called pipeline, the sales funnel is a strategic model that shows the customer’s journey, from the customer’s first contact with the company to closing the deal.

 It consists of a set of steps and triggers whose objective is to support the purchase journey of personas in a given organization.